 click an image for full description

-Chartres Cathedral is the first drawing in what has become the Anastylosis Project.
-The process of working through the challenges of this drawing set many of the “rules” for the subsequent works.
+Façade is the first drawing in what has become the Anastylosis Project.
+The process of working through the challenges of this drawing set many of the “rules” for the scale, perspectives, and use of materials for subsequent works.

-One reason I chose Angkor for the second drawing was that it was originally built at approximately the same time as Chartres Cathedral, a half a world away.
-A second parallel came in the restoration: the French restored Angkor in the 19th century at roughly the same time they were restoring Chartres.
-The restoration process employed a very particular sense of what it meant to be an “old sacred space.”
+One reason I chose Angkor Wat for the second drawing is that it was originally built at approximately the same time as Chartres Cathedral, half a world apart.
+It was also restored by the French in the 19th century, just as Chartres was being restored.
+This process of restoration of both sites employed a very particular “classicizing” view of what it meant to be an old sacred space.

-Thatbinyinyu is a Buddhist temple, one of the 2229 remaining temples in Pagan, Burma.
+Thatbyinnyu is a Buddhist temple, one of the 2,229 remaining temples in Bagan, Burma.
 It is built of brick with stucco overlay and decorations.
 Closely related to Indian architectural forms, this gu-style building has inner shrines used for meditation, hallways and stairs all shown in a darker value in the drawing.

 I first visited Uxmal in 1980.
 The intricate tapestry like carvings of late Mayan buildings inspired me then to create a series of decorative collages.
-After returning from Southeast Asia in 2004 I was thinking about my next drawing, and The Palace of the Governors came to mind again.
+After returning from Southeast Asia in 2004 I was thinking about my next drawing, and El Palacio del Gobernador came to mind again.

-The Great Mosque of Divrigi, Turkey was built by the Seljuks, a Turko-Persian group.
-The sultan who commissioned the mosque in “the middle of mountainous nowhere” hired masons from what is now Armenian Georgia and they used small Christian Churches of the time as a model for the interior.
+The 12th century is relatively early in the timeline of mosque architecture.
+Ulu Camii, the Great Mosque of Divrigi, was built by the Seljuks, a Turko-Persian group.
+The sultan who commissioned the mosque in “the middle of mountainous nowhere” hired masons from what is now Armenian Georgia.
+They used the familiar, small Christian churches of the time as a model for the interior.

 Stav churches were built like boats the “float” on a stone foundation.
 To represent that unique structure in the drawing, the ground plan of the beams is superimposed on the surrounding graveyard.